 Freekeh Grain Salad with Preserved Lemons

-- Over a medium-hot heat, dry toast pine nuts, chopped almonds, sunflower seeds and pepitas in a medium sized fry pan until lightly brown.
+- Over medium-hot heat, toast pine nuts, chopped almonds, sunflower seeds and pepitas in a frypan until lightly brown.
 It will only take about 1-2 minutes.

-- Wash and roughly chop coriander and parsley.
+- Wash and roughly chop cilantro and parsley.

-- Remove preserved lemon from the jar and roughly chop into smaller pieces.
+- Remove preserved lemons from the jar and roughly chop into smaller pieces.

 - In a small mixing bowl, add the plain Greek yoghurt, olive oil, honey, lemon juice, crushed garlic and sumac and mix well together.